-Proposal Format: Proposals should be organized according to the following outline:

-- 1. Table of Contents: The proposal will have a table of contents with page numbers and pages numbered throughout the proposal. - 2.
-Introduction: Brief introduction which includes: - a.
+- 19.2 Proposal Format: Proposals should be organized according to the following outline: - 19.2 Table of Contents: The proposal will have a table of contents with page numbers and pages numbered throughout the proposal.

+19.3 Introduction: Brief introduction which includes:

+- a.
 The proposer's name and address; - b.
 Statement that indicates the proposal is valid for at least 90 days from the proposal submission deadline;

 - c.
 Statement that indicates the proposer's willingness to perform the services described in this RFP and to participate in the FCC Rural Healthcare Program Telecommunications Program, as administered by the Universal Service Administrative Company; - d.
-Provide a detailed and precise discussion of services being offered; - e.
+Provide a detailed overview of the services being offered, no longer than 2 single spaced pages. - e.
 Proof of any other licenses and/or registrations as required by this RFP; - f.
 A statement that all staff and other resources which are required to perform the services described in this RFP will be made available by the proposer's organization over the life of the anticipated contract; - g.
 Statement that the signatory has authority to bind the proposer; and - h.
 Signature of authorized individual.

-3. Firm Profile
+19.3 Firm Profile

 Offeror must provide a table or chart that shows organizational structure, chain of supervision, decision authority, and communications.
-Include both the respondent firm and any sub-consultant firms/subcontractors.
+Include both the proposer's firm structure and any sub-consultant firms/subcontractors.
 Indicate whether the firm is licensed to conduct business in Alaska or will obtain an Alaska business license if selected.

-4. Professional Qualifications
+19.4 Professional Qualifications

 Proposal must include professional qualifications and technical excellence of the firm's proposed Project Manager, other key personnel, and/or team members necessary for satisfactory performance of required services.
 Personnel qualifications, professional designations and certifications, experience with overall installation, integration and maintenance capabilities based upon performance record and availability of sufficient high quality vendor personnel with the required skills and experience for the specific approach.
-Include all personnel that will actively be involved with performing the work, to include a listing of all subcontractors, if any, with an explanation of purpose.
+Include all personnel that will actively be involved in performing the work, to include a listing of all subcontractors, if any, with explanation of their scope and role.

-5. Project Approach
+19.5 Project Approach